 The rise of e-wallets and mobile payment apps

 Unlike bulky physical wallets, e-wallets and apps can be electronically stored on your mobile phone making them much more convenient for travel.
 Entrepreneur summarizes the various benefits of digital wallets, noting how they are rapidly evolving to adapt to the needs and lifestyles of their consumers.
 Unlike card payments, they allow instantaneous payments online and make it easier to keep track of your spending.
-They also come with promotions, cashback rewards, and enable you to avoid expensive transaction fees.
+They also come with promotions, and cashback rewards, and enable you to avoid expensive transaction fees.
 One innovative feature of e-wallets is their seamless integration with fitness wearables, such as the Apple Watch and Garmin models that enable you to make payments with these devices as well.
 Something that users should be aware of is the possibility of cybersecurity threats when it comes to inadequate password protection or poorly encrypted payment channels.

 When it comes to keeping yourself updated with the latest digital payment trends, it’s all about being careful with regard to any security threats and hidden fees that accompany these platforms.
-Being mindful of your spending habits and maintaining your safety and privacy is paramount over the convenience that these cashless methods provide.
+Being mindful of your spending habits and maintaining your safety and privacy are paramount to the convenience that these cashless methods provide.